 Another main issue a person should consider before purchasing an octopus is that aquariums have no room to hide.
 Octopuses tend to eat all their neighbors including mollusks, crustaceans and even fish.
 This is a big problem since in a reef tank you normally use herbivorous snails, hermit crabs or small crustaceans to control nuisance algae and these “clean-up” crews are fairly expensive.
 Lastly, octopuses do need a lot of clean-up.
 Even a pygmy octopus produces a great amount of nitrogenous waste, resulting in a significant increase in algal growth.

-However, if you are an experienced fish hobbyist, skilled in proper tank maintenance, water quality and would be dedicated to proper care, an octopus certainly would make a wonderful pet.
+However, if you are an experienced fish hobbyist, skilled in proper tank maintenance and cleaning, water quality and would be dedicated to proper care, an octopus certainly would make a wonderful pet.